flyingmachine/brave-clojure-web/content/multimethods-records-protocols.md

 ## Abstractions, Implementations, and Polymorphism

-An *abstraction* is a named collection of *operations*, and *data types* implement abstractions.
+An *abstraction* is a named collection of operations, and *data types* implement abstractions.
 The Seq abstraction consists of operations like `first` and `rest`, and the vector data type is an implementation of that abstraction - it responds to all of the Seq operations.
 A specific vector, like `[:seltzer :water]` is an instance of that data type.

 Because this chapter deals with how data types implement abstractions, and because Clojure relies on Java's standard library for many of its